How To Claim Police Compensation Payouts

 When on the road, the police owe other road users a duty of care.
 If on an emergency call, then they can use their sirens to alert other road users of this, and there are certain things they are allowed to do in these cases.
 For example, they can drive above the normal speed limit and pass through stop signs and red lights.

 However, even when doing this, they need to take into account the safety of other people on the road.
 For example, if a police officer was travelling above the speed limit while on an emergency call, but caused an accident because they were looking at their phone, you might be able to claim.
-They are still subject to the same duty of care on the road that is set out in the Highway Code and the Road Traffic Act 1988.
+They are still subject to the same duty of care on the road that is set out in The Highway Code and the Road Traffic Act 1988.

 Furthermore, when not on an emergency call, a police car cannot exceed the speed limit or ignore road signs.
 If they do and cause an accident in which you’re injured, you might be able to claim.